smeetsomaiya/zephyr-sensor-driver-plus-app/README.md

-# zephyr-sensor-driver
-Thread Programming and Device driver in Zephyr RTOS Galileo Gen2
+# Thread Programming and Device driver in Zephyr RTOS Galileo Gen2

 ###########